-If you’re missing one or more teeth, you already know that tooth loss can take a big bite out of your quality of life.
-Simple tasks like eating and smiling confidently suddenly become more challenging, your jawbone begins to shrink away, and your risk of oral and systemic health conditions increases.
-While you have plenty of options to choose from, no other tooth replacement option compares to dental implants in Edmonton when it comes to replacing missing teeth with the next best thing!
-This unique tooth loss solution mimics natural teeth in practically every way for truly optimal results.
-If you’d like to learn more about dental implants or discover if they’re a good choice for you, give us a call today to schedule a consultation!
+Tooth loss can take a big bite out of your quality of life.
+Simple tasks like eating and smiling confidently suddenly become more challenging.
+Your jawbone will begin to shrink away, and your risk of oral and systemic health conditions increases.
+While you have plenty of options to choose from, no other tooth replacement option compares to dental implants when it comes to replacing missing teeth!
+This unique tooth loss solution mimics natural teeth in practically every way for optimal results.

 Dental implants are small, screw-shaped titanium posts.
 They’re designed to be inserted directly into the jawbone, where they fuse with the surrounding tissue to replace the roots of a missing tooth.
-This provides a strong, reliable foundation for the restoration they support, whether that be a crown, bridge, or denture.
-Other tooth replacement options like traditional crowns and bridges only replace the visible portion of missing teeth, leaving them far less comfortable and functional.
-Since dental implants recreate missing teeth from the roots up, they can give you a smile that looks, acts, and feels just like a natural set of healthy teeth!
+This provides a strong, reliable foundation for the restoration they support.
+Whether that be a crown, bridge, or denture.
+Other tooth replacement options like traditional crowns and bridges only replace the visible portion of missing teeth.
+This leaves them far less comfortable and functional.
+Dental implants recreate missing teeth from the roots up.
+They can give you a smile that looks, acts, and feels just like a natural set of healthy teeth!

-As you may have guessed, replacing teeth with dental implants takes a more involved process than simply getting dentures or a dental bridge.
-First, you’ll visit us for a consultation so we can make sure that dental implants are a good choice for you.
+Replacing teeth with dental implants takes a more involved process than simply getting dentures or a dental bridge.
+First, you’ll visit us for a consultation so we can ensure that dental implants are a good choice for you.
 Some patients need to complete preliminary treatments like gum disease therapy and bone grafting before getting dental implants.
-Then, one of our talented dentists will handle your dental implant surgery and place your dental implants into you jawbone.
+Then, one of our talented dentists will carefully replace your missing teeth.
+Our team will handle your dental implant surgery and place your dental implants into your jawbone.

 After about four to six months of healing, your dental implants will be firmly integrated with your jaw.
 You’ll return to our office to have them covered with your custom-made restoration.
 Once we’ve ensured that your crown, bridge, or denture fits properly, you’ll be ready to go out and enjoy your new smile.

-Dental implants are quickly becoming the most popular way to replace missing teeth, and it’s easy to see why!
+Dental implants are quickly becoming the most popular way to replace missing teeth.
+It’s easy to see why!
 This unique tooth loss solution can improve your quality of life in many important ways that dentures and dental bridges simply can’t.
 Some of the best benefits about dental implants that our patients love include:

 - Lifelike look and feel